sakaiy-dna/Protocols/protocols/cherrypicking/README.md

 ---

 ### Deck Setup
-* Example deck setup - tip racks loaded onto remining slots.
+* Example deck setup - All labwares including tip racks should be assigned manually.
 ![deck layout](https://opentrons-protocol-library-website.s3.amazonaws.com/custom-README-images/cherrypicking/Screen+Shot+2021-04-29+at+3.10.02+PM.png)

 ---

 ### Protocol Steps
+1. Pipette will mix a user-specified volume at the source labware and well according to the imported csv file.
+Slot is also specified.
+If no volume is specified step 1 is skipped.
+"0" exeptionally pauses the robot before following step to enable user mix the source manually.
-1. Pipette will aspirate a user-specified volume at the designated labware and well according to the imported csv file.
+2. Pipette will aspirate a user-specified volume at the designated labware and well according to the imported csv file.
 Slot is also specified, as well as aspiration height from the bottom of the well.
-2. Pipette will dispense this volume into user-specified labware and well according to the imported csv file.
+3. Pipette will dispense this volume into user-specified labware and well according to the imported csv file.
 Slot is also specified.
-3. Steps 1 and 2 repeated over the duration of the CSV.
+4. Steps 1 and 3 repeated over the duration of the CSV.

 ### Process
 1. Input your protocol parameters above.